Personal-Library/grider-modern-react/README.md

 # README

-This folder contains the projects created whilst attending Stephen Grider's Modern React with React course on udemy.
+This folder contains the projects created whilst attending Stephen Grider's Modern React with Redux course on udemy.

 ## Installation